EceSenaEtoglu/news-recommendation-system/README.md

 This is an ongoing learning project that started for educational purposes.
 Current focus areas:
 - Refining recommendation algorithms
+- Refining retrieval algorithms
 - Developing AI agents for journalistic content validation
 - Improving evaluation metrics
 - Optimizing system performance

-## Technical Stack

-- **Python**: Core implementation
-- **Streamlit**: Web interface
-- **FAISS**: Vector search
-- **Transformers**: Neural models
-- **spaCy**: NLP processing
-- **scikit-learn**: Machine learning utilities

 ## Contributing

-This project is primarily for learning and experimentation.
-Suggestions and improvements are welcome, especially around:
-- Recommendation algorithm enhancements
-- Evaluation methodology improvements
-- Performance optimizations
+This project is built for learning and experimentation however the features in this project could be used in Inform Me.
+Please check the LICENSE before wanting to make any contrubutions.